Oracle ODBC driver Linux and UNIX Getting Started Guide

 1. Download the ODBC driver.

-1. Login to your Unix system and change to the directory where you have saved the distribution.
+1. Log into your Linux or UNIX system and change to the directory where you have saved the distribution.

 2. Untar the distribution file using the following command, substituting the version number and platform from your distribution filename.
 For example: